 - Behavioral automation triggers;

-- Integrations with leading ecommerce platforms and marketing solutions.
+- Integrations with leading ecommerce platforms and lead generation marketing tools.

 Sender Pros & Cons